dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 3. Install the SDC per the _Dell PowerFlex Deployment Guide_:
     - For environments using RPM, run `rpm -iv ./EMC-ScaleIO-sdc-*.x86_64.rpm`, where * is the SDC name corresponding to the PowerFlex installation version.
 4. To add more MDM_IP for multi-array support, run `/opt/emc/scaleio/sdc/bin/drv_cfg --add_mdm --ip 10.xx.xx.xx.xx,10.xx.xx.xx`1.
 Create namespace.
-   Execute `kubectl create namespace test-vxflexos` to create the `test-vxflexos` namespace (if not already present).
-Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'test-vxflexos'.
+   Execute `kubectl create namespace vxflexos` to create the `vxflexos` namespace (if not already present).
+Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'vxflexos'

 #### Create Secret
 1. Create namespace:
-   Execute `kubectl create namespace test-vxflexos` to create the test-vxflexos namespace (if not already present).
-Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'test-vxflexos'.
+   Execute `kubectl create namespace vxflexos` to create the `vxflexos` namespace (if not already present).
+Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'vxflexos'
-2. Prepare the config.yaml for driver configuration.
+2. Prepare the secret.yaml for driver configuration.

-    Example: config.yaml
+    Example: secret.yaml

      ```yaml
       # Username for accessing PowerFlex system.
-      # Required: true
+      # If authorization is enabled, username will be ignored.
      - username: "admin"
       # Password for accessing PowerFlex system.
-      # Required: true
+      # If authorization is enabled, password will be ignored.
       password: "password"
       # System name/ID of PowerFlex system.
       # Required: true
-      systemID: "ID1"
+      systemID: "1a99aa999999aa9a"
+      # Previous names used in secret of PowerFlex system.
+      allSystemNames: "pflex-1,pflex-2"
-      # REST API gateway HTTPS endpoint/PowerFlex Manager public IP for PowerFlex system.
+      # REST API gateway HTTPS endpoint for PowerFlex system.
-      # Required: true
+      # If authorization is enabled, endpoint should be the HTTPS localhost endpoint that
+      # the authorization sidecar will listen on
       endpoint: "https://127.0.0.1"
        # Determines if the driver is going to validate certs while connecting to PowerFlex REST API interface.
        # Allowed values: true or false
-      # Required: true
        # Default value: true
       skipCertificateValidation: true
       # indicates if this array is the default array
       # needed for backwards compatibility
       # only one array is allowed to have this set to true
-      # Required: false
       # Default value: false
       isDefault: true
       # defines the MDM(s) that SDC should register with on start.
       # Allowed values:  a list of IP addresses or hostnames separated by comma.
-      # Required: true
       # Default value: none
       mdm: "10.0.0.1,10.0.0.2"
       # Defines all system names used to create powerflex volumes
       # Required: false